-10.02: Time and Recipients of Report
+10.02: Time and Recipients of Commission Annual Report

 The Commission shall report annually to the Governor and the General Court regarding its activities during the previous fiscal year.
 Said report shall be filed on or about September 15th, and the original shall be presented to the Governor, with copies presented to the President of the Senate and the Speaker of the House of Representatives.
 Copies shall be filed with the State Library and made available to the public.

-10.03: Contents of Report
+10.03: Contents of Commission Annual Report

 The annual report may contain: